Johaansen/Johaansen/README.md

 - 👋 Hi, I’m @Johaansen
 - 👀 I’m interested in swimming and coding and crypto
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript and java
 - 💞️ I’m looking to collaborate on coding and crypto related
 - 📫 How to reach me, find me ot twitter : @johanaas110 and discord Johaansen#8930